 FAFF celebrates factual and documentary animation - the only festival of its kind anywhere.
-Each year, at Ace Hotel London, we screen more than 40 animated and mixed media shorts from around the world to an audience of over 120 animation industry professionals, students and film fans.
+Last year, at Ace Hotel London, we screened more than 70 animated and mixed media shorts from around the world to an audience of over 120 industry professionals, students and film fans.

-As well as as our screening programme, FAFF 2018 will host three panel talks/workshops, a showcase of AR/VR, and opportunities to connect with leaders and peers from the creative industries.
-There will be prizes for the best animated films and for the winner of our ident competition.
+As well as as our screening programme, FAFF 2019 will host a panel talk and opportunities to connect with leaders and peers from the creative industries.
+There will be a prize for the best animated film and for the winner of our ident competition.

 All mediums and techniques of animation are welcome, on any topic as long as it is non-fictional in nature.
 Please see the category descriptions for more information.

 What kinds of films are eligible?